ranveersequeira/gemini-cli-workflow/README.md

+##NOTE: Development in Progress still working on it to optimize.
 # 🧠 Gemini CLI Multi-Agent Development Workflow

 A disciplined, repo-aware AI development system using **Gemini CLI**, **tmux**, **strict workflows**, and **Git automation**.